aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-xltx/_index.md

 ---
 title: Java XLS to XLTX - XLS to XLTX Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLS to XLTX in Java.
-Java Convert XLS to XLTX saveformat.
-Java XLS to XLTX format.
-Save XLS to XLTX Java.
+Convert XLS to XLTX quickly and easily with Aspose.Cells.
+Java XLS to XLTX.
+Java Save XLS to XLTX.
+Save XLS as XLTX using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLS to XLTX in Java., Java XLS to XLTX saveformat., XLS to XLTX Java., Java Convert XLS to XLTX]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to XLTX in Java., Save XLS to XLTX using Java., Java XLS to XLTX saveformat., XLS to XLTX Converter., Java Save XLS as XLTX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}